saritahub/CV/README.md

 Career switching from Marketing in SaaS to Software Development.
 This is for many reasons, including:
 - Software development has a huge variety of tasks and always changing, so I will need to keep on top of the content - I love to learn and adapt to changes.
 - I am someone who is always seeking to learn and develop, and I have the creativity to problem solve.
 I have experience working as part of a team and individually in a professional environment.
-- Additionally, I am passionate about problem solving and coming up with creative and efficient solutions.
+- Passionate about problem solving and coming up with creative and efficient solutions.
 I am a good communicator and a solid team player.
 - Coding brings ideas to life.
 If you know what you want, know that it is possible to create it.
 This fuels my self-directed learning.